Annual General Meeting 2022

-In the next three years we’re looking at new avenues for people to engage and interact with FBi, new placemaking across digital and physical spaces, new opportunities for arts and culture to be shared, and building a safe and equitable station for all young people across the city.
+We’re always looking at new avenues for people to engage and interact with FBi, new placemaking across digital and physical spaces, new opportunities for arts and culture to be shared, and building a safe and equitable station for all young people across the city.

 If you join the Management Committee or one of our Working Groups you’ll help us achieve our three year Strategy.

 Participation in our Working Groups is not elected at the Annual General Meeting.

 We’re looking for:

 - Emerging and established thought leaders and compassionate creative operators,

 - Clear and conscious communicators with excellent interpersonal skills,

 - Collaborative and non-territorial individuals who are able to work in flexible environments both autonomously and with a diverse range of people, including volunteers,